Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Acrylonitrile Butadiene Styrene (ABS)

-ABS is an opaque and amorphous thermoplastic consisting of acrylonitrile, butadiene, and styrene.
-This material has high impact resistance, toughness, and rigidity.
-It has good chemical resistance and can withstand aromatic compounds.
-ABS has a low melting temperature; hence, ABS resins require less thermal energy during molding and extrusion processes, making ABS channels cheaper to produce and inexpensive.
-However, their lower melting temperatures also make them undesirable in high temperature and outdoor applications.
-They can be glued by methane-based cement or medium viscosity PVA glue.
-ABS channels are used in architectural, model railway, and engineering projects.
+ABS is an opaque, amorphous thermoplastic made from acrylonitrile, butadiene, and styrene.
+It is known for its high impact resistance, toughness, and rigidity, along with good chemical resistance to aromatic compounds.
+With a low melting temperature, ABS resins require less thermal energy for molding and extrusion, making ABS channels more affordable to produce.
+However, their lower melting point limits their suitability for high-temperature and outdoor applications.
+ABS channels are commonly used in architectural, model railway, and engineering projects and can be bonded with methane-based cement or medium-viscosity PVA glue.

 High Impact Polystyrene (HIPS)

-HIPS is a low-cost, rigid, and tough thermoplastic.
-It has an amorphous structure and a low melting point.
-It is lightweight and flexible but produces rigid and impact-resistant plastic profile extrusions.
-It is easy to thermoform or extrude and fabricate.
-It also has an attractive and glossy finish.
-The anti-static properties of HIPS make it suitable as connectors and electronics packaging material.
-HIPS are also used in automotive, construction, and material handling components.
+HIPS is a low-cost, rigid, and tough thermoplastic with an amorphous structure and low melting point.
+It is lightweight and flexible, yet produces rigid and impact-resistant plastic profile extrusions.
+HIPS is easy to thermoform, extrude, and fabricate, and features an attractive glossy finish.
+Its anti-static properties make it ideal for connectors and electronics packaging.
+HIPS is also used in automotive, construction, and material handling components.

 Green RoHS Vinyl

-Green RoHS Vinyl is a plastic material compliant with EU RoHS and REACH Vinyl standards to reduce hazardous substances.
-The polymer is derived from 57% seawater, and its production requires less energy consumption.
-It is 100% recyclable.
-This material contains 80% fewer VOCs than other types of polymers to meet most indoor air quality standards.
-It does not contain phthalate plasticizers and heavy metals; instead, this material uses renewable organically renewable plasticizers and stabilizers.
-Hence, this material is safe for infants and children’s products.
-It does not induce congenital disabilities, cancer, and harm in the reproductive system.
+Green RoHS Vinyl is a plastic material that meets EU RoHS and REACH standards to minimize hazardous substances.
+Made from 57% seawater, it requires less energy to produce and is 100% recyclable.
+With 80% fewer VOCs than other polymers, it adheres to indoor air quality standards.
+Free from phthalate plasticizers and heavy metals, it uses renewable organic plasticizers and stabilizers, making it safe for infant and children’s products.
+It does not pose risks of congenital disabilities, cancer, or reproductive harm.

 Polyethylene Plastic

-Polyethylene is one of the most widely used plastics in the world.
-It is an economical material ideal for plastic profile extrusion.
-It has good chemical resistance and electrical insulation properties.
-There are several types of polyethylene used in plastic channel production:
+Polyethylene is one of the most commonly used plastics globally, known for its affordability and suitability for plastic profile extrusion.
+It offers good chemical resistance and electrical insulation properties.
+Several types of polyethylene are utilized in the production of plastic channels, including:

 Ultra-High Molecular Weight Polyethylene (UHMWPE) is the most common type of polyethylene used in plastic channel production.
 It is the densest version of polyethylene and has the highest tensile strength, toughness, abrasion, and wear resistance.
 This type is commonly used in high-performance applications such as medical devices.